 If there will be sand, plan food accordingly.
 Toddlers plus sand plus watermelon is not the easiest combination.
 Grapes are pretty doable when dealing with sand.
 You might want carefully wrapped sandwiches; you might avoid dips.
 The point here is to think of what challenges the day could bring and plan food accordingly.

 Bring lots of drinking water.
 Wind and sun dry everyone out, and everyone is much more grumpy and less cooperative when they’re thirsty.
 There’s a certain irony in this tip; being surrounded by water with none to drink can truly amp up the crankiness.

 Tip 8: Writing

 Did I say that?
 Aren’t we on summer vacation?
 Just hear me out!
 The beach is a fun place to practice writing.
 You and your child can put messages in the sand then watch the waves take them away.
-Play a giant game of tic-tac-toe.
-With toes.
-Make spirals and walk around them.
+The ephemeral nature of this writing can be encouragin to a budding reader or writer.
+You can also use the sand to play a giant game of tic-tac-toe or make spirals and walk around them.

 Tip 9: Reading

 De rigueur for the adults, I know.
 Books and beaches go together like peanut butter and jellyfish.
 Or something like that.
 Bring a book or two with you.
 Your child might enjoy some down time in all the action of a beach, and a book is an easy way to offer it.
 A field guide to seashells can add another level of interest to any shells you find.
-And you might be able to enjoy your own book if everyone settles into their own tasks for awhile.
+And you might be able to enjoy your own book if everyone else settles into a quiet moment turning pages.